Shresht7/PowerShell/Modules/Screenshot/README.md

 ## 📕 Reference

 > Note: By default, the module assumes a folder named `Screenshots` in the `$HOME\Pictures` directory for storing the screenshots.
-You can modify the default folder or specify a different folder using the -Folder parameter.
+You can modify the default folder or specify a different folder using the `-Folder` parameter or using the `Set-ScreenshotFolder` cmdlet.

 ### New-Screenshot